-Hence, SES will not support special nomination rights, neither in the articles of association nor through any agreement when enshrined in articles or enforced through any agreement.
-However, SES will also not recommend against any director's proposal at the time of actual appointment merely because any investor seems to be affiliated with the said director.
+Even if SES identifies any governance issues in any of the special rights proposed and recommends AGAINST the articles or the agreements, yet, SES will not recommend against any director's proposal at the time of actual appointment merely because any investor seems to be affiliated with the said director.
 SES will analyze the concerned appointee on the basis of the merit of the proposal while forming its opinion.
 If the investor, although representing any investor, has the relevant expertise and is fit for the Board, then SES will support the appointment proposal of the nominee.
-However, SES will not support affixation of such special rights in the articles or through any shareholders' agreement.